lino-framework/book/docs/dev/quantities.rst

 >>> from lino.utils.quantities import Quantity, Percentage, Decimal
 >>> # show_fields(Item, all=True)

+Pick an existing voucher and product:

 >>> voucher = Invoice.objects.all().first()
 >>> product = Product.objects.get(pk=1)
 >>> product.sales_price
 Decimal('199.99')

+When you set a product on an invoice item, the `qty` becomes 1 and the amount is updated.

 >>> i = Item(voucher=voucher, product=product)
 >>> i.product_changed()